Improve efficiency from supplier to warehouse to store

 Consumers want more fresh foods.
 It's a challenge food suppliers, distributors and retailers share as they attempt to maintain a fresh supply chain in the face of mounting economic and regulatory pressures.

 To help, two experts from Penske Logistics – Andy Moses and Tom Scollard – offer insight into those challenges.

 In its work with regional and national food distributors, grocers, convenience stores and food-and-beverage retailers, Penske puts teamwork first.
-"Fostering a collaborative relationship between shippers and 3PLs such as Penske allows us to develop a shared vision for success, keep communication channels open and resolve issues efficiently," says Andy Moses, the senior vice president of global products for Penske Logistics.
+"Fostering a collaborative relationship between shippers and 3PLs such as Penske allows us to develop a shared vision for success, keep communication channels open and resolve issues efficiently," says Andy Moses, senior vice president of sales and solutions at Penske Logistics.

 That collaboration pays dividends for suppliers and warehouses in a few key areas, including visibility throughout the supply chain and safe handling of perishable goods.

 To maintain visibility across a supply chain, Moses recommends implementing transportation management systems (TMS) and warehouse management systems (WMS).
 These tools provide a roadmap for improving warehouse operations and labor planning.
 "It's important to ensure that front-and back-of-the-house systems connect to provide a seamless data integration," Moses says.